8 Great Things to do in Palolem, Goa

 Is Palolem in Goa India’s best beach destination?

 That said, Palolem is a great place to relax for a few days.
 The beach is beautiful, no doubt.
-The seafood is amazing and there are enough things to do in Palolem for a wonderful holiday that is not just sunbathing on Palolem beach or Patnem beach.
+The seafood is amazing and there are enough things to do in Palolem for a wonderful holiday that is not just sunbathing on the beach.

 Jungles, wildlife parks and spice farms are waiting inlands for you to explore.
-So let’s continue this post with the best places to visit in Palolem.
+So let’s continue this post with the best things to do in Palolem.

 The best things to do in Palolem